 The LG "please check your best suited decision" is still in my bad-products file, unsigned, so I don't forget next time I might want to look at an LG product.

-Review about: Lg Electronics Replacement.
+Product or Service Mentioned: Lg Electronics Replacement.